gnss-ro/aws-opendata/awsgnssroutils/README.md

 can be "ucar", "romsaf", or "jpl"; the nadir instrument can be one of the microwave instruments "AMSU-A" or "ATMS"; the nadir satellite can be "Metop-A", "Metop-B", "Metop-C" (for AMSU-A) or "Suomi-NPP", "JPSS-1", "JPSS-2" (for ATMS).
 Try

 ```
-> execute_rotation_collocation( "cosmic2", ( "2021-03-04", "2021-03-05" ), "ucar", "ATMS", "JPSS-1", "output.nc" )
+execute_rotation_collocation( "cosmic2", ( "2021-03-04", "2021-03-05" ), "ucar", "ATMS", "JPSS-1", "output.nc" )
 ```

 to find all COSMIC-2 RO data that are collocated with JPSS-1 ATMS data for the date of March 4, 2021.
 Results will be written to "output.nc".

 **The command-line utility** is *rotcol*.
 Upon installation of the package, the script will be placed in the session PATH.
-The command is executed as
+The Linux command is

 ```
-% rotcol -h
+rotcol -h
 ```

 in order to obtain help.
 Note that it provides two major options: the is to allow the user to set defaults without having to do so in Linux; the second actually executes the rotation-collocation algorithm and extracts the collocated sounding data.

 In order to set defaults, execute the following command to get help:

 ```
-% rotcol setdefaults -h
+rotcol setdefaults -h
 ```

 You will see documentation that allows you to set your defaults (usernames, passwords, data root paths, etc.) for the AWS repository ("awsro"), the NASA Earthdata portal ("earthdata"), the EUMETSAT Data Store ("eumetsat"), and the Space-Track archive of satellites' orbital TLE data ("spacetrack").
 In order to execute a rotation-collocation, you can get help documentation on doing so by

 ```
-% rotcol execute -h
+rotcol execute -h
 ```

 It is a front-end to the function *execute_rotation_collocation* that also provides current information on satellite instruments, satellite names, and available RO data.